You know the tools.

 Read the story →

 That was the same strategy I used managing teams throughout my career.
-When I was out and another manager had to step in, they always said the same thing afterward: they barely knew my team was there.
-The team was so well trained they handled everything themselves.
+When I was out and another manager had to step in, I'd hear the same thing: they barely knew my team was there.

 When a system solves the team's actual pain points, they buy in.
 They stop waiting for answers and start finding them.
 They get better at their jobs.
 And their managers stop spending their days answering questions and start doing the work that actually grows the organization.